Key Takeaways

 Shortlist two to three providers

-Evaluating every insurer you come across wastes time and creates decision fatigue.
-Narrow your list to two or three providers that align with your primary priority and meet baseline requirements for your industry and business size.
+Evaluating every insurer you encounter wastes time and causes decision fatigue.
+Narrow your list to two or three providers that match your primary priority and meet baseline requirements for your industry and business size.

-Use Minnesota general liability costs as a benchmark, then filter for insurers that write policies for your specific trade, operate in your service area and offer the limits you identified in step one.
-A Fergus Falls ag equipment dealer and an Eagan mobile pet groomer pull from different provider pools, so confirm each finalist actually serves your profile before moving forward.
+Use Minnesota general liability costs as a benchmark, then filter for insurers that write policies for your trade, operate in your service area and offer the limits you identified in step one.
+A Fergus Falls ag equipment dealer and an Eagan mobile pet groomer pull from different provider pools; confirm each finalist actually serves your profile before moving forward.

 4. 4